-If you’ve tracked your investments over the last few years, you’ve enjoyed the bull market growth since the Great Recession of the late 2000’s.
-The housing market has recovered in many areas, salaries are growing again, and some businesses are even handing out bonuses.
+If you’ve tracked your investments over the last few years, you’ve enjoyed the bull market growth since the Great Recession of the late 2000s.

 People have become more focused on wiping out debt and growing their net worth.
 They better understand financial “tough times” and are more prepared for the next downturn.
-Consumer spending is up, and jobless claims are at an all-time low.
-People are enjoying life and envisioning brighter financial futures.

-It would be a mistake to think that everyone sees through those rose-colored glasses though.
+It would be a mistake to think everyone sees through those rose-colored glasses though.
 As some people’s portfolios grew by double digits, others saw no significant pay increase – let alone investment growth.
-Many people actually sunk deeper into debt and didn’t ride the “wave” of fiscal recovery this decade.

-More to the Story
+More to the Economic Story

 In reality, wealth gaps between upper-income families and those in middle or lower-income families are at the highest levels recorded.
-And the differences in the lives of children living in families of disparate incomes has grown too.
+And the differences in the lives of children living in families of disparate incomes have grown too.

-Some kids grow up in beautiful homes, take nice vacations, participate in extracurricular activities, have access to all kinds of technology and other support such as tutors.
+Some kids grow up in beautiful homes, take nice vacations, participate in extracurricular activities, have access to all kinds of technology, and other support such as tutors.

 Others walk home from school through crime-ridden neighborhoods to homes where they may have little food and no access to technology or the internet to do homework.
-And there are undoubtedly many children whose lives fall in between these two ends of the financial continuum.

-We need to remember parents love their children, no matter their financial situation.
 It may seem like a lack of love or caring, but parents who are financially challenged have less time and fewer resources to invest in their kids.

 The kids are then less prepared for school and work.
 And there can be long-term impacts on health and learning, which can contribute to generational poverty.

-How big of a problem is poverty?
+How Big of a Problem is Poverty?

-Based on 2016 U.S.Census Bureau data, the Center for Poverty Research at UC Davis reported that 43.1 million Americans lived in poverty.
 But since this is census data, that number didn’t even include many homeless or incarcerated people.
 And 18.5 million of those people live in deep poverty.

 Deep poverty for a family of four with two children was defined as earning less than $12,169.50 in 2016.
-Black or Hispanic people were most likely to be in deep poverty, and 8.2 percent of all children lived in deep poverty that year.
+Black or Hispanic people were most likely to be in deep poverty.
+And 8.2 percent of all children lived in deep poverty that year.

-Helping children understand different social classes and the struggles of those in poverty helps them develop empathy.
-It’s important for children to understand families are different and where they live, what they own, and what they value differs too.
+It’s important for children to understand families are different.
+Where they live, what they own, and what they value differs too.

 Natural conversations about people who have less can take place as children become less egocentric and begin considering the needs of others.
 If you’ve taken a psychology class, you might remember this would be between the ages of 7-11 as kids enter Piaget’s concrete operational stage.